deeps96/ITCC-Tracking/README.md

 ## IDE
 I used IntelliJ to develop - if you want to compile the project you need to install the Lombok plugin first.

+## Build
+Run maven install to build the jar.